 Vincent Zarrilli opened the first Pot Shop in Boston on Boylston Street in 1959.
 In those early years it was hard not to notice the Zarrilli children walking up and down the streets wearing sandwich signs, advertising their dad's store - usually, they got a quarter for their efforts!.
-The Pot Shop quickly expanded to cover the greater Boston area, from Edgartown to Watch Hill, Rhode Island to Kennebunkport, Maine.
+The Pot Shop quickly expanded to cover New England, from Edgartown to Watch Hill, Rhode Island to Kennebunkport, Maine.
 We greatly miss those very special days and our beloved father.
 The Pot Shop of Boston is now operated exclusively online.

 January 10, 2017